ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch28.md

 ## Determining Appropriate Values for k [](#determining-appropriate-values-for-k)

 When deciding upon an appropriate value of *k*, we are often guided by computational performance and conventions.
-However, itâ€™s worthwhile to define the purpose and context of using *k*-fold cross-validation.
+However, it's worthwhile to define the purpose and context of using *k*-fold cross-validation.
 For example, if we care primarily about approximating the predictive performance of the final model, using a large *k* makes sense.
 This way,